NicolaiSchuetzenmeier/Scenario-based-Model-Checking/README.md

 can be computed within milliseconds even for real-life event logs.
 Furthermore, a user study conducted demonstrates that the error rate in understanding declarative process models is enormously reduced by using our implementation.

-*Excerpt from the paper "Scenario-based Model Checking of Declarative Process Models" (currently under review)*
+*Excerpt from the paper "Scenario-based Model Checking of Declarative Process Models"*

 ## Folder Description of uploaded files:
 - "Process models" contains for each BPIC event log used in the paper: